lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-domain-design-development-quickly.md

 > - Used to batch up multiple remote procedure calls in one call.
 > - Another advantage is to encapsulate the serialization mechanism

-- It takes a lot of careful thinking to decide what makes an identity
+- It takes a lot of careful thinking to decide what makes an entity
 - There are also performance implications in making all objects entities
 - There are cases when we need to contain some attributes of a domain element.
 We are not interested in which object it is, but what attributes it has.
 - **An object that is used to describe certain aspects of a domain, and which does not have identity, is named Value Object**